-Reducing Impediments for Assistance: The People First Nonprofit Recovery Program is available to all eligible nonprofit organizations in Pinellas County (excluding the City of St. Petersburg) that were impacted by Hurricanes Idalia, Helene, and Milton.
+Reducing Impediments for Assistance: The People First Nonprofit Recovery Program is available to all eligible nonprofit organizations in Pinellas County that were impacted by Hurricanes Idalia, Helene, and Milton.
 To reduce barriers to access, Pinellas County will conduct targeted outreach and marketing through local media, social media, community partners, and other relevant channels to ensure widespread awareness of the program, especially in low- and moderate-income communities.
-Informational materials and application assistance will be available in multiple languages, and Pinellas County will provide inperson and virtual support to help applicants navigate the process.
+Informational materials and application assistance will be available in multiple languages, and Pinellas County will provide in-person and virtual support to help applicants navigate the process.
 Intake centers will be ADA-compliant, and communication assistance will be available upon request to ensure accessibility for individuals with disabilities and those needing communication assistance.